 For the purpose of testing for blood group, all participants enrolled prospectively in the enhanced surveillance system will be asked to provide a sample of saliva.
 Samples will be taken by research nurses within a month of consent being obtained.
 Laboratory analysis will use one enzyme immunoassay (EIA) for the detection of blood group antigens in saliva and another EIA for the detection of norovirus-specific IgA and IgG in saliva.
 Results will be standardised measuring total IgA.

 We will compare proportion and level of cases with viral shedding over time.
-We will categorise study participants by blood group category and compare case incidence rates by pathogen.
+We will categorise study participants by blood group category and compare case incidence rates (based on person-time at risk) by pathogen.

 Microbiota as a risk factor for norovirus infection and/or disease (Component D)